 While we appreciated the clean simplicity of the traditional slice, the seasonal slice was the winner with its unique combination of local vegetables.
 However, in retrospect, we were the real winners since we shared both Al Taglio slices while soaking in the sun during a glorious Rome afternoon.

-Panella is less than a 15 minute walk from Roma Termini train station if you’re craving pizza during a quick stop through Rome.
+Panella is less than a 15 minute walk from Roma Termini train station if you’re craving pizza during a quick stop in Rome.

 Panella is located at Via Merulana, 54, 00185 Rome RM, Italy.

 Pizzeria Ostiense defines the Pizza Romana style in Rome’s Ostiense neighborhood, not far from the food hub known as Testaccio.
 Since we stayed in Ostiense in 2020, our visit to this typical Rome pizzeria was practically inevitable.